DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Calculations in Spyder's IPython console

-One of the things we'll do repeatedly in Python is calculations with numbers.
-That's a lot of what managing data is all about: adding things up, dividing one thing by another, and so on.
+We'll do lots of numerical calculations.
+That's what managing data is all about: adding things up, dividing one thing by another, and so on.
 We'll do this initially in Spyder's **IPython console**, typically located in the lower right corner (look for a tab with this label).

 To see how calculations work in Python, type these expressions in Spyder's IPython console **one at a time**:
 ```python